SeleniumHQ/selenium/README.md

 possible, we currently use a fork, hosted at https://github.com/shs96c/buck To build using Buck, first clone that repo and build using ant.
 Then add Buck's "bin" directory to your PATH.
-Once that's done...

-Obtain a list of all available targets
+To obtain a list of all available targets:

 ```sh
 buck targets
 ```

-Build a particular file:
+And build a particular file:

 ```sh
 buck build //java/client/src/org/openqa/selenium:webdriver-api